OSS Watch: Open Source Options

 In 2013, OSS Watch began publishing Open Source Options for Education, a list of free and open source software packages that could be used in place of commonly used closed-source solutions.
 This built upon the work of the UK Cabinet Office, which released a list for the UK public sector.

 Supported projects

 OSS Watch provides both reactive and proactive support to a wide range of projects.
 Their mission is to ensure that software developed using public funding is, wherever possible, made available under free and open source licenses.
 Recent success stories have seen them participate in the creation of Opencast Matterhorn, a worldwide community project building audio and video capture and delivery software, as well as the migration of a W3C widget standards compliant widget engine from an EU funded project into the Apache Software Foundation's incubator.

 Publications

 The organisation also produces a wide range of high quality and regularly reviewed briefing notes on topics relating to open source use, development and adoption.
 An index of these documents can be found one the OSS Watch Website.
 All OSS Watch materials are available for reuse under a creative commons license.

-Being a non-advocacy service, OSS Watch is uniquely positioned to provide an unbiased opinion on free and open source in general, without the influence of commercial need.
-For this reason their materials are often regarded as the clearest and most thorough on the subject of free and open source software since there is little need to "read between the lines" in order to interpret opinion against the potential for a hidden agenda.